dionisis2014/elysium-modpack/README.md

 ![](res/logo.png)

-An opinionated Vanilla+ Minecraft modpack, with the goal of making survival feel like a real adventure.
+### _An opinionated Vanilla+ Minecraft modpack, with the goal of making survival feel like a real adventure_

 ## Features